-Many parents who for various reasons can’t homeschool their children themselves, are looking for home-based learning centres, which their children can attend and as a result, cottage schools or private learning centres are mushrooming all over the country.
+Many parents who for various reasons can’t homeschool their children themselves, look for home-based learning centres, which their children can attend and as a result, cottage schools or private learning centres are mushrooming all over the country.

 By definition, home education refers to education that a child receives in his or her own home.
 It may be supervised by a parent, tutor or other suitable person, as long as it is mainly in the child’s own home.